Recognizing the Power of Food Addiction

 The challenge of slow improvement, however, is that you have to learn how to deal with the conflict that arises from not instituting ALL the changes at once that you know are necessary to enjoy peak health.
 In other words, self-forgiveness.

 Self forgiveness is the biggest challenge by far for the type of people that the low fat high fruit lifestyle seems to attract (Type “A”s, perfectionists), and it’s the one that most people don’t manage to pull off.
 Instead they go too fast, then they backslide, then they make that same mistake over and over.
 It happens much more in the high fruit camp than among the high fat crowd, because people in the latter group tend to go much slower.
 I don’t think they realize it necessarily, but they have the tools to take their addictions seriously – namely, foods that allow a certain amount of healing (by virtue of the improvement they represent) and also keep them emotionally satisfied.
-Unfortunately people using that approach tend to stay in transitionland forever, not realizing it’s not the finish line.
+Unfortunately people using that approach tend to stay in transitionland forever, not realizing that just eating 100% raw is not the finish line.

 There’s a way to transition that offers the best of both worlds, and at its foundation is an UNDERSTANDING of the incredible power of the foe we’re all up against: food addiction.
 No military strategist ever won a battle by underestimating the enemy, and the same goes for transitioning raw fooders.